 ‡A.S. degree-seeking students who began their coursework in Fall Term 2015 or after and plan to transfer A.S. degree coursework to an associate in arts or baccalaureate degree program are strongly encouraged to fulfill the General Education Requirement for Humanities with a Florida General Education Core course.
-(See NFCC General Education course list, pages 98-99.)
+(See NFCC General Education course list, pages 106-107.)

-- 9. No more than (1) one failure on any program general education course. - A "D" in any required general education course is not acceptable for admission into the professional courses of the LPN to RN Bridge program. - A "D" in any corequisite nursing course after admission into the program prohibits program progression. - A "D" in any NUR (nursing) course after admission into the program prohibits program progression. - 10.
+- 9. No more than (1) one failure on any program general education course. - A "C" or higher is required in all required general education courses is required for admission into the professional courses of the LPN to RN Bridge program. - A "C" or higher is required in all corequisite nursing courses after admission into the program for program progression. - A "C" or higher is required in all NUR (nursing) courses after admission into the program for program progression. - 10.
+Completion of approved IV Therapy course. - 11.
 One of the components for application to the professional courses of the LPN to RN Bridge program includes completion of the HESI Admission Test.
-Consult the Nursing and Allied Health advisor regarding HESI testing. - 11.
-Applicants may be interviewed by a selection committee after all application requirements have been met. - 12.
+Consult the Nursing and Allied Health advisor regarding HESI testing. - 12.
+Applicants may be interviewed by a selection committee after all application requirements have been met. - 13.
 Other key components for application to the program include a security background investigation and 10 panel drug screen.
 Both components are required for entry into clinical courses. - Prior to admission in the Nursing and Allied Health Programs at NFCC, the student must have completed an FDLE, Level II security background investigation.
 The Director of Nursing and Allied Health programs will clear applicants with minor noncriminal offenses or no investigative findings.
-If an applicant's security background investigation reveals anything other than a minor noncriminal offense, the program Director shall convene an interdisciplinary admission review board to examine the student's applicants who are not cleared for admission by the program Director or admission review board will be disqualified for entry into any of the Nursing and Allied Health programs.
+If an applicant's security background investigation reveals anything other than a minor noncriminal offense, the program Director shall convene an interdisciplinary admission review board to examine the student's application.
+The review board will make recommendations for admission on a case-by-case basis.
+Applicants who are not cleared for admission by the program Director or admission review board will be disqualified for entry into any of the Nursing and Allied Health programs.
 The cost of the security background investigation is the responsibility of the student.
-(Reference: Pursuant to Section 456.0635 Florida Statutes) - 13.
-Mandatory attendance at an orientation session.
-Dates and times will be made available to all applicants.
+(Reference: Pursuant to Section 456.0635 Florida Statutes)